Analytics206/project_template/README.md

 - **What Ollama does**: Enhances the vector database by adding AI-generated descriptions of diagrams and figures in papers
 - **Installation Options**:
   - **Desktop App**: Download and install Ollama from [ollama.ai](https://ollama.ai/)
-  - **Docker Container**: Run Ollama in a Docker container for easier integration with the ArXiv pipeline (see `docs/ollama_docker.md` for detailed instructions)
+  - **Docker Container**: Run Ollama in a Docker container for easier integration with the Project pipeline (see `docs/ollama_docker.md` for detailed instructions)
 - **Required model**: Run `ollama pull llama3` to download the required model
 - **Without Ollama**: The pipeline still functions normally without Ollama, but image descriptions will be placeholders